WANG-Ruipeng/jekflix-template/_posts/2023-11-30-ring-fit-adventure-analysis.md

 ![Untitled](https://medias.wangruipeng.com/RingFitAdv1.png)

 Aerobic boxing, for example, can be fun but often feels monotonous and less engaging than rhythm games.
-In contrast, "Ring Fit Adventure," with its RPG format, vividly showcases the "growth" system, aligning with the nature of physical exercise while boosting player engagement through repeated play.
+In contrast, "Ring Fit Adventure," with its RPG format, vividly showcases the "growth" system, aligning with the nature of physical exercise while boosting player engagement through playing repeatedly.

 ![Untitled](https://medias.wangruipeng.com/RingFitAdv2.png)

 I personally spent 50 hours in my first playthrough.
 That was quite a huge amount of sweat!

 Why does incorporating a growth system into an exercise game make such a difference?
 In real life, the sense of "growth" is a powerful motivator for exercise.
-Look at fitness apps or sports brand advertisements: they often emphasize the link between exercise and attributes like discipline and confidence.
+Look at fitness apps or sports brand advertisements: they often emphasize the link between exercise and attributes like self-discipline and confidence.
 They highlight the transformative effects of exercise, such as improved physique and health.
 This focus on the sense of growth is key.

 Exercise alone can be a slow process.
 You can't expect to develop a six-pack after just a few sit-ups.
 Many give up before seeing tangible results.
 This is a common reason for discontinuing fitness routines.